 Sometimes mediation can help when addiction is in the mix.
 In my mediation

 process, once I identify addiction, if it is not already evident to the

 spouse, I introduce my team of experts who can help as therapists/and

-or addiction specialists so the spouse can be treated for their addiction
+or addiction specialists so the spouse in emotional pain can be treated

-while working through their divorce.
-A mentally/physically better spouse
+for their addiction while working through their divorce.
+A mentally/physically

-can participate more fully and effectively in the decision making process
+better spouse can participate more fully and effectively in the decision-making

 If the story I shared above sounds like you, there is help!
 While addictions

 can ruin marriages, it is possible to navigate a sane and sound divorce